 Follow the score in the video in full-screen mode with high-playback quality, such as 1080 HD, while listening to a 'MIDI to audio' rendition of the piece generated by the notation software.
-Alternatively, view the score underneath the video in the HubPages Gallery by clicking any line of the score.
+Alternatively, view the score underneath the video.
+You can enlarge any line of the score by clicking on it.

 Carulli: Écossaise from Opus 121

 Improve your ability to read the standard notation staffs of Ecossaise and other pieces instead of using tab with its many limitations.
 Solo Guitar Playing by Frederick Noad is an excellent teaching resource that I've used for teaching notation to my fingerstyle and classical guitar students.
 It takes students from complete beginner level to sight reading intermediate level pieces.

 Study Notes and Info for Learners